gorda/istio.io/content/en/blog/2019/performance-best-practices/index.md

 In the [Istio Tools repository](https://github.com/istio/tools/tree/3ac7ab40db8a0d595b71f47b8ba246763ecd6213/perf/benchmark), you’ll find scripts and instructions for measuring Istio's data plane performance, with additional instructions on how to run the scripts with [Linkerd](https://linkerd.io), another service mesh implementation.
 [Follow along](https://github.com/istio/tools/tree/3ac7ab40db8a0d595b71f47b8ba246763ecd6213/perf/benchmark#setup) as we detail some best practices for each step of the performance test framework.

-## 1. Use a production-ready Istio installation
+## 1. Use a production-ready Istio installation{#1.-use-a-production-ready-Istio-installation}

 To accurately measure the performance of a service mesh at scale, it's important to use an [adequately-sized](https://github.com/istio/tools/tree/3ac7ab40db8a0d595b71f47b8ba246763ecd6213/perf/istio-install#istio-setup) Kubernetes cluster.
 We test using three worker nodes, each with at least 4 vCPUs and 15 GB of memory.